 - gitkraken seems to be the sleekest and hippest, and runs everywhere.
 It also has the least horribly broken visualisation.
 It uses gigantic amounts of RAM.
-Rebase support is weak visualisation is strong. (closed-source, USD60/yr, free for non-commerical use)
+Rebase support is weak, visualisation is strong (closed-source, USD60/yr, free for non-commercial use)

 - Sourcetree (closed source, free) is an adequate client on Windows and OSX, although it also uses gigantic amounts of RAM, and is just generally slooow.
 However, it also supports mercurial, which is nice.
 Powerful rebase support, but it might crash half way through the rebase, and it might be hard to do the rebase because they don’t sort commits or branches very well in the visualisation.

 - git-cola is open-source, in python.
 Haven’t used.

 - giggle (open-source, Linux/GTK only) seems to be purely a repository viewer, but that’s actually done really badly generally, so is not completely useless.

 - sparkleshare is designed for file syncing for designers, not versioning code for coders, but is also effectively a neat git GUI, with attention from designers, which as I have mentioned is a bit of a weak spot.

 git fetch remote branch git subtree add --prefix=subdir remote branch --squash